Code-Institute-Submissions/MyCareerPortfolio/README.md

 ## UX

+The main goals was to showcase my achievements in a more graphical way to make it easier for the user to follow.
+The graphics also help keep the user's attention.
+The experience page provides the means for users to look into specific areas of my work history in more detail, rather than being bombarded with all the information on a single page, as some parts of my history wouldn't be relevant to all users.

+## Design

 To get to a point where coding could start I used Balsamiq Wireframes to experiment with various arrangements, see link: https://github.com/CygnusKernow/MyCareerPortfolio/blob/bc68ee3a9b9757b5b73ba85397416909d45bd02f/assets/Skeleton-Plane/Personal-Portfolio.pdf, which in the end was loosly followed.
 The end result was a better arrangement to accommodate the various screen sizes from mobiles to PC screens.
 The design ethos was to produce a responsive web design approach.

+The color scheme evolved around to predominately blue as I find it easier on the eyes and it's a relaxing color.

-This web site is too show what I have achieved in almost 30 years in work covering many different types of systems where the projects existed in many different countries world-wide.
+This web site is to show what I have achieved in almost 30 years in work covering many different types of systems where the projects existed in many different countries world-wide.
 Show-casing my achievements and skills is for the intended marketplace of Engineering Companies, Research Establishments and Recruitment Agencies for the purpose of obtaining a new career position.

 ## Features